many20/cocos2d-html5-howler/README.md

 Howler uses the Web Audio API and the HTML5 Audio API as fallback.
 Why ist the Web Audio API better as the Audio API?

-Web Audio is much more flexible and the iphone/ipad the Audio API is really bad.
+Web Audio is much more flexible and on the iPhone/iPad the Audio API is really bad.

 ---

-TODO: nothing
+TODO: make it compatible with cocos2d 3.x

 ##Use